Culsalmond

 Culsalmond was a 16th-century castle about 9.5 mi south east of Huntly, Aberdeenshire, Scotland, near the river Ury.

 History

 The castle is thought to have been a property of the Gordons.
 The view that it existed by 1591 but was unroofed in 1594 is disputed.

 Structure

-The property may well have been at the site of Newton House, a house with four stories and an attic, which dates from the late 17th century.
+The property may have been at the site of Newton House, a house with four stories and an attic, which dates from the late 17th century.
 However, there is no trace of remains.